A Fairytale Portugal Honeymoon for Explorers and Wine Lovers

 Portugal's capital is one of its most beautiful cities, and there's no shortage of things to do while there.
 Start your day with a pastel de nata (a creamy pastry) and espresso for a jolt of energy—you'll need it.
 Alfama, the city's old town, has one-of-a-kind shops and eateries.
 You'll hear plenty of Fado, the Portuguese version of the blues.

-Other popular things to do include a tour of the 16th-century Belém Tower and a cruise along the Tagus River.
+Other popular things to do include a tour of the 16th-century Belém Tower and a Tagus River sunset cruise.
 A night on the town in Barrio Alto, where cobblestone streets create a path to restaurants and bars, is also fun.

 Sintra